g-leech/argmin-gravitas/_posts/2023-09-25-darkmatter.markdown

 If you're reading this, you are probably quite impressed with maths.
 It explains everything; The scientists are just scrabbling in the foothills of the mathematicians; It is the <a href="{{pur}}">purest</a> human activity, the least and most human.

+This is most obvious in the success of mathematical physics, which has succeeded as nothing else has ever succeeded:

 <div class="accordion">
     <h3>Awe</h3>
     <div>